kashish-ag/Detection-of-Plant-Disease/CONTRIBUTING.md

 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this Script is all about.

-## 💻 INSTALLING DEPENDENCIES :

-- **requirements.txt** would be enough for most of the users to install dependencies when working in their local environment.

 ## ⭐HOW TO MAKE A PULL REQUEST :

 **1.** Fork [this](https://github.com/kashish-ag/Detection-of-Plant-Disease.git) repository.